zh/rbanano/README.md

 - `Banano::Protocol` - including all other parts.
 Can be used also for some syntax sugar (to avoid sending node parameter to constructors)
 - `Banano::Client` - very thin wrapper around [Faraday HTTP Client](https://github.com/lostisland/faraday) for easy JSON-based communications
 - `Banano::Node` - Banano Node abstraction - mostly encapsulate JSON communications
-- `Bananp::Wallet` - wallets holding for Banano accounts on the current node
+- `Banano::Wallet` - wallets holding for Banano accounts on the current node
-- `Bananp::Account` - uniq 'ban_...' addresses used for currency tokens exchange
+- `Banano::Account` - uniq 'ban_...' addresses used for currency tokens exchange
-- `Bananp::WalletAccount` - link between `Account` and `Wallet` - check if account exists in the wallet etc.
+- `Banano::WalletAccount` - link between `Account` and `Wallet` - check if account exists in the wallet etc.
+- `Banano::Key` - account key management

 ### Banano::Protocol